-A: If the receiver is turned off first-all servos except for the throttle will be driven to their preset failsafe positions set during binding.
-At this time the throttle channel doesn't output a pulse position preventing the arming of electronic speed controllers or in the case of an engine powered aircraft the throttle servo remains in its current position.
+A: If the receiver is turned on first-no servo outputs are present so all servos remain in their position and if an Electronic Speed Control is being used, it won't arm.
 When the transmitter is then turned on the transmitter scans the 2.4GHz band and acquires two open channels.
 Then the receiver that was previously bound to the transmitter scans the band and finds the GUID (Globally Unique Identifier code) stored during binding.
 The system then connects and operates normally.
 If the transmitter is turned on first-the transmitter scans the 2.4GHz band and acquires two open channels.
-When the receiver is then turned on for a short period (the time it takes to connect) all servos except for the throttle are driven to their preset failsafe positions while the throttle has no output pulse.
 The receiver scans the 2.4GHz band looking for the previously stored GUID and when it locates the specific GUID code and confirms uncorrupted repeatable packet information, the system connects and normal operation takes place.
 Typically this takes 2 to 6 seconds.